Greg Oden: Portland Trail Blazers (2007–2012)

 On April 20, 2007, Oden announced that he would be entering the 2007 NBA draft.
-On June 28, 2007, he was selected by the Portland Trail Blazers with the #1 overall pick.
+Oden was selected by the Portland Trail Blazers with the #1 overall pick.
 To begin his Trail Blazers career, Oden chose the uniform number 52.
 On July 1, before his first NBA practice, Oden was signed to a contract which provided for two guaranteed seasons and team options for third and fourth seasons.
 On September 14, 2007, Oden had microfracture surgery on his ailing right knee.
 He missed the entire season.
 Oden's progress was recorded on the Trail Blazers' website and his blog.

 Although drafted in 2007, Oden was classified as a rookie for the 2008–09 season because of the knee injury.
-Entering the 2008–09 season, he was listed at 250 lbs, but according to Blazers' trainer Jay Jensen he weighed about 290 lbs in July.
+Entering the 2008–09 season, he was listed at 250 lbs, but according to Blazers' trainer Jay Jensen, Oden weighed about 290 lbs in July.
 Oden left his NBA debut with a foot injury after playing thirteen scoreless minutes against the Los Angeles Lakers.
 He returned on November 12, 2008, after missing two weeks, and scored his first NBA points in the first quarter against the Miami Heat.
-On January 19, 2009, Oden had a career-high 24 points while also grabbing 15 rebounds in a 102–85 win against the Milwaukee Bucks.
+On January 19, 2009, Oden had a career-high 24 points while also grabbing 15 rebounds in a 102–85 victory over the Milwaukee Bucks.
 On February 13, 2009, he injured his left knee in a game against the Golden State Warriors, by bumping knees with opponent Corey Maggette, and missed three weeks due to a chipped knee cap.